Tony Sparano, Minnesota Vikings Offensive Line Coach, Dies At 56

 “Tony was a passionate and driven individual who cared deeply about his family, and especially enjoyed spending time with his grandchildren.
 Tony’s presence within the Vikings organization will be deeply missed.
 We are only thinking of Tony’s family during this incredibly difficult time.
 We ask that the entire NFL and Vikings family keep the Sparanos in their thoughts.”

-After graduating, he worked in the NCAA as an offensive line coach at both his alma matter and Boston University.
+After graduating, he worked in the NCAA as an offensive line coach at both his alma mater and Boston University.
 He was then BU’s offensive coordinator from 1989-1993.

-The next five seasons, were spent as New Haven’s head coach.
+The next five seasons were spent as New Haven’s head coach.

-Sparano then made the leap to the NFL in 1999, working various coaching positions for the Cleveland Browns, Washington Redskins, Jacksonville Jaguars, and Dallas Cowboys.
+Sparano then made the leap to the NFL in 1999, working various coaching positions for the Cleveland Browns, Washington Redskins, Jacksonville Jaguars, New York Jets, and Dallas Cowboys.

 In 2008, he was named the head coach of the Miami Dolphins and spent three seasons with the team where he was 32-41.